IloveNooodles/concurrency-control/README.md

   -h, --help           show this help message and exit
 ```

-To run the program you can specify the path and protocol you want to use for example `python main.py simple test/tc1.txt` to run `tc1.txt` with simple concurrency control
+To run the program you can specify the path and protocol you want to use for example `python main.py simple test/tc1.txt` to run `tc1.txt` with simple locking

 In simple mode The program will ask prompt if you want to enable the deadlock prevention